 [__] Do you have schema-friendly reviews on your website?
 Without getting technical here, schema is code on your website that helps search engines deliver better quality information to the visitor.
 Consequently, a particularly useful example is Schema Reviews.
 This is what produces those yellow stars and ratings in the search results.
 Let's talk about your website...

 Top-ranked healthcare websites will share these characteristics.
 In conclusion, if your site is weak in one or more of these critical elements, please give us a call at 800-656-0907.
-Most of all, we can help with an SEO audit or digital marketing assessment.
+Most of all, as a healthcare SEO agency, we can help with an SEO audit or digital marketing assessment.